 - Now switch from Dashlane to your two-factor authentication app by pressing the iPhone main button twice.

 - Tap once on the 6-digit code in your two-factor authentication app to copy it to your clipboard.

 - Finally, switch back to Dashlane, paste the 6-digit security code there and tap on Log in.

-If your security code does not work, make sure it is still valid in the application and that you do all this quickly enough, as new codes are generated every 30 seconds by your two-factor authentication app.
+If your security code does not work, make sure it is still valid in the application, and that you perform these steps fast enough, as new codes are generated every 30 seconds by your two-factor authentication app.

 - To log in to Dashlane on Android, open Dashlane and first enter your Dashlane email address.